 Let me tell you a little about myself

-My name is Josephine-Anne Griffiths and I am fifty-something.
-Okay, you are going to work it out eventually – I am 59 years young.
+My name is Josephine Anne Griffiths, I am sixty something years old and proud of it.
+Don’t be expecting age updates every year – I am finally happy where I am, so now I shall be sixty something forever.
 I have three beautiful children (two boys and a girl) and have acquired three equally beautiful step-children.
-My husband Leon (aka HoneyBun) and I are also the proud grandparents of five gorgeous granddaughters, with another little cherub due around October.
+My husband Leon (aka HoneyBun) and I are also the proud grandparents of five gorgeous granddaughters and one grandson who is as cute as a button.

 “What does that mean?”
 I hear you ask.